DavidDTessier/gcp-certifications/Network Engineer/README.md

 * Network latency: Traffic remains confined to the Google worldwide network which is engineered for low-latency transport.
 * Network costs: Google charges you an additional cost (as an egress bandwidth price) for whichever traffic uses external IPs, even if your traffic is within the same zone; using VPC Network Peering, you only pay for the regular network pricing.

 VPC Peering allows for sharing and exchanging IP routes, subnet routes, or custom routes.
-Subnet routes are automatically exchanged between VPCs if they do not use privately used public IP addresses.
+All Subnet routes are automatically exchanged between VPCs if they do not use privately used public IP addresses.

 NOTE: overlapping IP's must be avoided between VPCs to allow VPC network peering to be established.